Nutro Canned Dog Food Review

 Although some might disagree, we’re of the opinion that food is not the place for tartar control chemicals or any other non-nutritive substances.

-Judging by its ingredients alone, Nutro Premium Loaf dog food looks like an above-average wet product.
+Based on its ingredients alone, Nutro Premium Loaf Dog Food looks like an above-average wet product.

 Even when you consider the protein-boosting effect of the peas, dried peas, dried potato and flaxseed, this still looks like the profile of a canned dog food containing a moderate amount of meat.

-Nutro Premium Loaf is a meat-based canned dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 4 stars.
+Nutro Premium Loaf is a grain-free canned dog food using a moderate amount of named meats as its primary source of animal protein, thus earning the brand 4 stars.

 Readers interested in Nutro wet dog food may also wish to check out these popular pages, too…